willyiamyu/milvus_cibr/README.md

 ## To Run:
 Install Docker

-Download data and files and run 'docker-compose' up in root directory
+Download data and files and run `docker-compose up` in root directory